 The Honda CR-Z made its debut in international markets in 2010 to acclaim for its innovative style and the novelty of incorporating an eco-friendly gasoline-electric combo system in a sporty vehicle.
 The package promised to be a modern spiritual incarnation of the tuner-classic CR-X, blending the best of Honda’s latest eco-friendly technology with its heritage for spirited driving.

 The CR-Z was powered by a 1.5L (1,497 cc) i-VTEC SOHC 16-valve four-cylinder engine, assisted with Honda’s Integrated Motor Assist (IMA) hybrid-electric system.
 A 6-speed manual transmission and CVT automatic were the transmission options available.
-The gasoline engine contributed 111 hp and 144 Nm while the electric motor produces 10 kW and 79 Nm.
+The gasoline engine contributed 111 hp and 144 Nm while the electric motor produced 10 kW and 79 Nm.
 The system delivered a combined peak output of 121 hp and 174 Nm for manual, and 167 Nm on CVT models.

-Honda CR-Z displayed at PAPS 2014, and it’s banner ad that was placed on Honda Pakistan’s website
+Honda CR-Z displayed at PAPS 2014, and its banner ad that was placed on Honda Pakistan’s website

 However, for the one launched in Pakistan, Honda Atlas claimed 134 hp of power at 6,600 rpm.
 And with a Plus Sport System, the “S+” button on the steering wheel was able to deliver increased acceleration.
 Excerpts from Honda Atlas’ press release read: